dynamicslab/pysensors/docs/JOSS/paper.md

 This SSPOC implementation is fully general in the sense that it can be used in conjunction with any linear classifier.
 Additionally, `PySensors` provides methods to enable straightforward exploration of the impacts of primary hyperparameters like the number of sensors or basis modes.

 It is well known [@manohar2018data] that the basis in which one represents measurement data can have a pronounced effect on the sensors that are selected and the quality of the reconstruction.
-Users can readily switch between different bases typically employed for sparse sensor selection, including principal component analysis (PCA) modes and random projections.
+Users can readily switch between different bases typically employed for sparse sensor selection, including POD modes and random projections.
-Because `PySensors` was built with `scikit-learn` compatibility in mind, it is easy to use cross-validation to select among possible choices of bases, basis modes, and other hyper-parameters.
+Because `PySensors` was built with `scikit-learn` compatibility in mind, it is easy to use cross-validation to select among possible choices of bases, basis modes, and other hyperparameters.

 Finally, included with `PySensors` is a large suite of examples, implemented as Jupyter notebooks.
 Some of the examples are written in a tutorial format and introduce new users to the objects, methods, and syntax of the package.